jimbo51235/TomatoHorizontalMenu/README.md

 ![](Screenshots/Screenshot_003.jpg)

 2. Create a sub-class of **UIViewController**.
-Name it BasicViewController, BaseViewController, RootViewController or whatever you want such that all view controllers can be based on.
+Name it BasicViewController, BaseViewController, RootViewController or whatever you want such that all child view controllers can be based on.
 For now, let us call this base view controller **BasicViewController**.
 Import **TomatoHorizontalMenu** to the view controller.

 3. In the base view controller, create a function to set up the menu.
 Let us call this function **setup**.
-Also create **override** function named **switchViewController**.
+Also create an **override** function named **switchViewController**.

 4. In the setup function, create an array of menu models with **TomatoHorizontalMenuModel**.
 This struct takes two properties: name (String) and index (Int).
-The name property is the name of a sub-menu that appears on the horizontal menu.
+The **name** property is the name of a sub-menu that appears on the horizontal menu.
 Each sub-menu is supposed to point to a specific view controller.
-The index property determines the order of appearance.
+The **index** property determines the order of appearance.

 5. Use the switchViewController function to read sender view's tag to direct the app to a specific view controller.
 The following is an example.